The 13 Most Effective Cell Signal Boosters in 2020

-Poor cell phone signal affecting your calls & internet?
-Well, after surveying hundreds of thousands of people and countless hours of research and testing, we feel we have enough experience to definitively list the 13 best ways to improve your coverage & reception:
+Poor cell phone signal affecting your calls and internet?
+After surveying hundreds of thousands of people and countless hours of research and testing, we feel we have enough experience to definitively list the 13 best ways to improve your coverage & reception:

 01. Cell Phone Signal Booster

 Cell phone repeaters (also known as cell phone antenna boosters or cellular amplifiers) are FCC approved devices that take existing weak cellular signal from the outside and amplify 4G, 4G LTE, and 3G signal up to 32X for any phone and any carrier.
 When it comes to improving your cell phone signal, they work great, especially when you’ve got no phone signal in your house or car.

 Think of it like a megaphone for your cellular service: it makes signal louder for your cell phone antenna to pick up.

 Here's a quick overview of cell phone boosters:

 - Improves 4G, 4G LTE & 3G for any phone, tablet, hotspot, etc. on any carrier

 - Amplifies cell phone signal to AND from the cell tower

 - One-time purchases with no monthly fees

 - No need to be connected to internet or WiFi to work

 - All boosters sold by Wilson Amplifiers are pre-approved by the FCC & all carriers

 The Best Cell Phone Signal Booster for Home

 - Up to 5,000 sq. ft. of coverage under best conditions